From Full Dynamic to Pure Static: A Family of $GW$-Based Approximations: Conclusion

 The present static construction also offers a conceptually distinct route to self-consistency.
 Although derived differently from qs$GW$, the static self-energy of Eq.~\eqref{eq:1h+1p_static} yields very similar quasiparticle energies in practice, indicating that much of the effect of qs$GW$ can be understood as a particular projection of the dynamical self-energy onto a static, Hermitian operator.
 This connection helps clarify the formal relationship between self-consistent static $GW$-like schemes and partially or fully dynamical formulations.

 Beyond the specific numerical results, the main contribution of this work is conceptual.
 By embedding diagonal $G_0W_0$, Dyson supermatrix approaches, hybrid half-dynamical schemes, non-Dyson constructions, and static effective Hamiltonians within a single formal hierarchy, we provide a coherent map of the $GW$ landscape.
-This perspective not only rationalizes the performance of existing approximations but also opens the door to the design of new schemes that balance physical content, numerical robustness, and algorithmic simplicity.
-In particular, approaches that combine selective dynamical treatment with stable regularization strategies appear especially promising for extending Green's function methods to larger and more complex systems. \cite{Amblard_2022,Amblar_2023,Amblard_2024} Finally, the present approximation could prove particularly useful in the context of quantum embedding schemes, whether based on the one-body Green's function or on the density matrix, where a reduction of the dynamical content can help reduce computational cost without sacrificing accuracy.
+This perspective not only rationalizes the performance of existing approximations but also opens the door to the design of new schemes that balance physical content, numerical robustness, and algorithmic simplicity. \titou{In particular, within quantum embedding frameworks, approaches that combine selective dynamical treatment with stable regularization strategies appear especially promising for extending Green's function methods to larger and more complex systems.\cite{Tolle_2021,Amblard_2022,Amblard_2023,Amblard_2024} In such schemes, a static low-level description can be employed for the full system, while dynamical effects are retained only in selected fragments where they are expected to play a central role.
+In this context, the present approximation could prove particularly useful in both one-body Green's function and density matrix-based embedding approaches, where reducing the dynamical content may help lower the computational cost without significantly compromising accuracy. \cite{Mejuto-Zaera_2024,Cui_2025}}

 \acknowledgements{ The authors would like to thank Antoine Marie and Carlos Mejuto-Zaera for fruitful discussions.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No.~863481).
 J.~T.~acknowledges funding from the Fonds der Chemischen Industrie (FCI) via a Liebig fellowship and support by the Cluster of Excellence ``CUI: Advanced Imaging of Matter'' of the Deutsche Forschungsgemeinschaft (DFG) (EXC 2056, funding ID 390715994).
 This work used the HPC resources from CALMIP (Toulouse) under allocation 2026-18005.}